Google Sheets templates help you create better spreadsheets while saving you valuable time.

 Another way to find free templates in Google Sheets is to download and install the Vertex42 add-on.
 Here’s how:

 Open an existing Google sheet, or type “sheets.new” to create a new one.
-Then, find and click the “Add-ons” button on the top left menu.
+Then, on the top left menu, go to "Extensions," then “Add-ons,” then "Get add-ons."

 Type “Vertex42” into the search bar, and click enter.
 Install the add-on.

-To access the templates, click on “Add-ons,” then “Template Gallery for Sheets,” then “Browse Templates.”
+To access the templates, click on “Extensions,” then “Template Gallery for Sheets,” then “Browse Templates.”

 Here you would find templates that can help with almost everything you need — whether you need to create an invoice, income/expense tracker, or a dashboard to manage your projects.